tinkernerd/TinkerAvDocs/Notes/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 \(ii\) Repairing airplanes in a certificated airframe repair station that is rated to maintain airplanes in the same category and class of airplane as the certificate holder uses.

-\(d\) To serve as Chief Inspector under [[#§119.65 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0121 Operating requirements domestic, flag, and supplemental operations.md part 121 of this chapter|§119.65.]](a) a person must—
+\(d\) To serve as Chief Inspector under [[#§119.65 Management personnel required for operations conducted under 0121 Operating requirements domestic, flag, and supplemental operations part 121 of this chapter .|§119.65.]](a) a person must—

 \(1\) Hold a mechanic certificate with both airframe and powerplant ratings, and have held these ratings for at least 3 years;